kmc653/kmc653.github.io/source/_posts/2015-04-30-file-uploading-on-amazon-s3-with-carrierwave-aws.markdown

     config.enable_processing = Rails.env.development?
   end
 end
-end
 ```

-I use [Figaro](https://github.com/laserlemon/figaro) to configure environment variables which are set in the `application.yml` file.
+Using [Figaro](https://github.com/laserlemon/figaro) to configure environment variables which are set in the `application.yml` file.